SDS-192-Intro/MP1/README.md

 You will be evaluated on the extent to which your mini-project demonstrates fluency in the following course learning dimensions:

-* Tracing Data Provenance:
+* Tracing Data Provenance (10 points)
   * Does your blog post detail how this dataset was produced?
   * Does your blog post detail the unit of observation in your dataset?
   * Does your blog post detail how the values in the variables you selected were measured?
-* Data Fundamentals
+* Data Fundamentals (10 points)
-  * Did you select at least one numeric and at least one ordinal variable?'
+  * Did you select at least one numeric and at least one ordinal variable?
   * Were you able to successfully factor your selected ordinal variable?
   * Have you selected appropriate plots based on the variable types present in the dataset?
-* Univariate Plotting
+* Univariate Plotting (10 points)
   * Have you produced at least one plot visualizing the values in a single variable in the dataset?
   * Have you detailed at least one quantitative finding, and at least one interpretation of that finding in the blog post?
+  * Were your interpretations of the plot accurate?
+* Multivariate Plotting (10 points)
+  * Have you produced at least two plots visualizing the values in two variables in the dataset?
+  * Have you detailed at least one quantitative finding, and at least one interpretation of that finding in the blog post?
+  * Were your interpretations of the plots accurate?
-* Visualization Aesthetics
+* Visualization Aesthetics (10 points)
   * Do you use visual cues effectively on the plot?
   * Are your axes set to an appropriate scale?
   * Are the values on your plot legible and clear?
-* Visualization Context
+* Visualization Context (10 points)
   * Are there titles and labels for all variables on your plot?
   * Do your titles and labels accurately identify the unit of observation, variables, filters, geographic context, and temporal context?
-* Multivariate Plotting
-  * Have you produced at least one plot visualizing the values in two variables in the dataset?
+* Data Ethics (10 points)
+  * Does your blog post demonstrate thoughtful consideration of the ethics of this data collection?

+Additionally the following will be factored into your grade:

+* All components of the assignment were complete (10 points)
+  * Did you complete the group contract, fill out the contributions statement, and meet the minimum word count?
+  * Was the assignment submitted as an HTML document rendered from Quarto?
+* Effectiveness of Evidence and Argumentation (20 points)
-  * Have you detailed at least one quantitative finding, and at least one interpretation of that finding in the blog post?
+  * Did you select variables that were appropriate to the argument that you developed in the blog post?
+  * Did the evidence that cited from your plots support the argument that developed in the blog post?